GScottAlder/klayout-api-testing/README.md

-Klayout API Testing
+Reading Chip Design Layout Data in R/Python
 ================
 Scott Alder
 8/24/2021

-Klayout API has built in methods for writing layout data to multiple file formats.
-The main formats are, of course, \*.oas and \*.gds.
+The Klayout API has built in methods for reading and writing layout data to multiple file formats.
+The main formats are, of course, \*.oas and
+\*.gds.
 However, Klayout also supports the \*.dxf format, a generic CAD file format developed by Autodesk (developer of the AutoCAD application).
 The advantage of the \*.dxf format is that it’s generic, meaning that there are open source libraries for working with \*.dxf files.
 In R, we can use the `rgdal` package to read the layout data from a \*.dxf file.
 The disadvantage is that the file compression isn’t nearly as good compared to \*.oas and \*.gds, so expect file size to increase significantly.

 Here’s a brief write-up in RMarkdown showing how to work with layout data from RStudio.